Before moving to Madrid, I had traveled abroad regularly. So I assumed that coming back after a year away would be a breeze. But was it?

 Finding the New Old Me

 I had to alter my perception to one of gratitude for all the beautiful things I do have.
-I had to acknowledge that a rooted life and doing work I truly enjoy is not me settling.
+It made me acknowledge that a rooted life and doing work I truly enjoy is not me settling.
 Rather, it is me committing to the things that afford me the life I honestly want.
 I still wanted to travel.
 But I also wanted to be a wife, bear children (God-willing), and simply enjoy unforeseen beauties that come from everyday “monotonous” living.
 I chose to view things through a lens of grace and joy in order to find happiness in a non-wanderlust-obsessed life.

 P.S.
 Here is a link regarding Reverse Culture Shock that may provide some more insights not covered in my article.